All Episodes

 It wasn't he was tricked into it.

-Other people, I Tom Colburn, who is now senator, he was part of a freshman class in '94 in the House.
+Other people, Tom Coburn, who is now senator, he was part of a freshman class in 94 in the House, he won't say what his problem is.

 He just said it's a leadership thing.

-I don't think Newt's the right guy.
+I don't think Newt's the right guy, but he won't tell anybody why.

-You've heard the criticisms I've heard that he's disorganized, unorganized, has no organization, period, uh, is undisciplined, his ideas just shoot out over everywhere with with no rhyme or reason.
+You've heard the criticisms I've heard that he's disorganized, unorganized, has no organization, period, is undisciplined.

 Others say he's not really conservative.

-I mean, these criticisms run the uh run the gamut.
+I mean, these criticisms run the gamut.

 Why do they hate him so much?

-Why it's understandable they might oppose him.
+It's understandable they might oppose him.

-What why the hate?
+But why the hate?

-What is and I don't know that.
+What is, and I don't know that.

-I really uh Snerdley in that business, it could be nothing other than the fact maybe he hadn't helped them raise money.
+Really, Snirdly, in that business, it could be nothing other than the fact maybe he hadn't helped them raise money.

 You know how important it is.